 Organizations need to stay modern, or risk being left behind.
 Speech-to-text technology helps maintain productivity and efficiency no matter where employees are based.
 Microsoft Teams and Zoom are now office essentials.
 Emails and documents are transcribed without typing, saving time and hassle.

 Meeting minutes are recorded and transcribed so absent workers can catch up.
 All of this allows for a more forgiving environment where employees can claim back some agency.

 7) Giving Air Force Pilots Less to Think About

 Fighter planes are the technological pinnacle of most nations’ weapons arsenal.
 The RAF’s EuroFighter Typhoon, for example, is one of the most feared jets on the planet.
 A large part of its operating system is done using speech recognition software.
 The pilot creates a template used for an array of cockpit functions, lightening their workload.

 Step back onto the ground and speech-to-text technology is still just as prevalent.
-Voice recognition helps soldiers access vital mission information, consult maps, and transmit messages in the heat of battle.
+Speech recognition helps soldiers access vital mission information, consult maps, and transmit messages in the heat of battle.

-Step back even further into government and voice recognition is everywhere.
+Step back even further into government and speech recognition is everywhere.
 Departments often use it in place of a human operative, saving labor and money.

 Of course, there are still many challenges – the technology is far from perfect – but the benefits are there for all to see.
 We at Speechmatics will continue to ensure the world reaps ASR’s potential rewards.